zeesofttechlibraries/core/core/src/main/java/com/zeesofttechlibraries/core/extensions/README.md

 ---

 ### ToastManager
-A lifecycle-aware `Toast` manager that prevents queuing and avoids showing toasts if the `Activity` is no longer visible.
+A lifecycle-aware `Toast` manager that prevents queuing and avoids showing toasts if the `Activity` is not visible.

 **Import:**
 ```kotlin